Car Parking Rules in Apartments- Laws & Guidelines

 Under RERA, it is defined that common areas include basements, open parking spaces, and other shared spaces, and that these spaces cannot be sold individually.
 RERA states that builders cannot sell open parking spots under any condition.

-Before purchasing a flat, homebuyers should give proper stress on verifying car parking details, including the location, type, and whether the parking space is included in the sale agreement or not.
+Before purchasing a flat, homebuyers should give proper stress to verifying car parking details, including the location, type, and whether the parking space is included in the sale agreement or not.

 To ensure the parking layout (that is promised) matches the reality and there are no hidden clauses, a buyer should review the builder-buyer agreement and RERA registration carefully.